How to Counter the Effects of a Mars Retrograde (Now That We’re Smack Dab in the Middle of One)

 All planets are capable of entering retrograde (multiple planets are in retrograde as we speak!) and each one has a corresponding effect on various aspects of life like work, love, sex, and ambition.
 As far as horoscope-loving, zodiac sign-following humans are concerned, awareness and preparation are all it takes to curb certain side effects.
 So, what exactly are we dealing with as Mars goes into retrograde?

 What’s Up, Mars?

-The key words for Mars (the fiery planet, ruler of Aries and co-ruler of Scorpio) are: energy, action and desire.
+The keywords for Mars (the fiery planet, ruler of Aries and co-ruler of Scorpio) are energy, action, and desire.
 “Mars represents passion and progress,” says astrologist Kelly Surtees.
 “And when Mars doesn’t move, it can be harder to keep up a fast pace.
-Instead, the message from the cosmos is one of taking pause.
+Instead, the message from the cosmos is one of taking a pause.
 You’re cordially invited to slow down and step back.”